JOHN HORRIGAN

 "EARTHQUAKES OF OLDE NEW ENGLAND"

-Description: New England folklorist John Horrigan presents an overview of the temblors to shake New England from 1638 through 1800.
+Description: New England folklorist John Horrigan presents an overview of the temblors that shook New England from 1638 through 1800.
 The slide show presentation and lecture will focus on the impact of earthquakes on New England and its early settlers.
-Discussion will include the temblors of the 16th century (as relayed to Roger Williams by Native Inhabitants), the earthquakes felt in Boston in 1638 and 1663, the Concord/Bulkeley earthquake of 1653, the Littleton Shaker of 1668, the Brockton Earthquake of 1697, the Great Cape Ann Earthquakes of 1727, 1744 and 1755 and the Harvard Earthquake Riot of 1768. the talk will conclude with a brief interlude on the "Boston Rattle of 1800".
+Discussion will include the temblors of the 16th century (as relayed to Roger Williams by Native Inhabitants), the earthquakes that were felt in Boston in 1638 and 1663, the Concord/Bulkeley earthquake of 1653, the Littleton Shaker of 1668, the Brockton Earthquake of 1697, the Great Cape Ann Earthquakes of 1727, 1744 and 1755 and the Harvard Earthquake Riot of 1768.
+The talk will conclude with a brief interlude on the "Boston Rattle of 1800".
 Some poems related to the events will be recited and Horrigan will digress about the limited impact on Boston from the New Madrid Seismic Events of 1811 and 1812.

 CLICK HERE FOR MORE DETAILS ABOUT EARTHQUAKES OF OLDE NEW ENGLAND